FOSS4GAcademy/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.8 and GRASS 6.4.3/Module 5 Lab.md

 1. Submit the 10 class land types you assigned in Task 5 **highlighted above**.
 2. When working on assigning the 10 land types to the 10 classes in Task 5, **highlighted above**, briefly summarize the observations discovered when assigning the land types.
-3. Find, learn, and use the i.historgram tool on the reclassified raster.
-Describe what the historgram is displaying and how it might be a useful visualization for interpreting the classification results.
+3. Find, learn, and use the i.histogram tool on the reclassified raster.
+Describe what the histogram is displaying and how it might be a useful visualization for interpreting the classification results.